mriffle/nf-openmod-dda/README.md

 - `magnum_conf` - `required` Path to the Magnum conf file to use for the search.
 See https://raw.githubusercontent.com/mriffle/nf-openmod-dda/main/example_files/Magnum.conf for example `Magnum.conf`.
 - `fasta` - `required` Path to the FASTA file
 - `spectra_dir` - `required` Path to a directory containing either raw or mzML files.
 If mzML files are found, raw files will be ignored.
+- `process_separately` - `(optional)` Set to `true` to run Percolator and Limelight upload separately for each input file.
+If `false` (the default), results from all input files are combined before running Percolator and uploading to Limelight.
+Note: Combining output for Percolator may result in better statistics, but it makes it harder to compare the results from individual raw files to other searches that were not a part of that Percolator run.
+Default: `false`.
 - `email` - To whom a completion email should be sent.
 Exclude this parameter to send no email.
 Default is to send no email.
 - `limelight_upload` - Leave out or set to false to not upload to Limelight.
 Set to true to upload to Limelight.